aditiaprabowo3/aditiaprabowo3/README.md

 # Hi, I'm Aditia👋
-I like design and develop beautiful apps
+I like design and develop beautiful apps and web

 * Javascript
 * Typescript